Shopping for Souvenirs in Barcelona

 Traditional Gaudi Mosaics and Other Typical Barcelona Gifts

-If you are looking for a one-stop shop with typical souvenirs from Barcelona, then go straight to Art Montfalcon in the Gothic Quarter.
-This store is located right at the end of a main shopping thoroughfare, Portal de l’Angel.
-It is a massive shop where you can find every kind of gift traditional to Barcelona.
+Unfortunately, my favorite one-stop shop for souvenirs from Barcelona, Art Montfalcon, has closed.
+However, there are lots of other shops within the Gothic Quarter close to some of the main shopping streets like Portal de l’Angel and near the Jaume I metro station.
 If you would rather purchase mosaics and other souvenirs from a street vendor, you will find many options outside Park Guell.
 In fact, many of the top tourist attractions have vendors outside the entrance gates.
 Personally, I think Park Guell has the best selection.

 Food and Drinks